Improvements to Veterans Memorial and Old Farm Parks Soon Underway

 Exciting changes are coming to Kentwood parks this fall with several construction projects now underway.

 Major improvements will bring a new splash pad and playground to Veterans Memorial Park, a covered entry to the Kentwood Activities Center and a new multi-use facility at Old Farm Park.

 “As construction gets underway, we ask the community to please pardon our dust and anticipate that some park amenities will be unavailable this summer,” said Val Romeo, Parks and Recreation director.
 “We are looking forward to opening the new and improved facilities in the fall and appreciate your patience as we make our facilities more accessible, functional and fun.”

-The City received a grant to grow community engagement at Veterans Memorial Park, located at 335 48th St. Pending Kent County approval, construction is tentatively set to begin in June and is slated for completion in November.
-Proposed improvements include a new splash pad with a hexagonal shelter and a new restroom/changing area that will include room for programming, storage and concessions.
-An additional large shelter, decorative lighting, picnic tables, trash receptacles and bike racks will also be provided.
+The City received a grant to grow community engagement at Veterans Memorial Park, located at 335 48th St. Construction is tentatively set to begin in June and is slated for completion in November.
+Improvements include a new splash pad with a hexagonal shelter and a new restroom/changing area that will include room for programming, storage and concessions.
+An additional large shelter, new playground, decorative lighting, picnic tables, trash receptacles and bike racks will also be provided.